-6.3.4.4 The test results shall comply with the requirements of 6.3.2.
+6.3.4.4 The test results shall comply with the requirements of 6.3.2 and shall be given in the Manufacturer's Certificate.

 On the surface of laminated textiles, damage, recesses, dead folds, textile flaw marks, spots, blisters, porosity or other defects, which may preclude their application in accordance with the purpose, are not permitted.